FANUC: Delta robots

-Paint Robots
+Paint robots

 These robots are suitable for use in paint booths.
-Automotive painting was the most common market but it is becoming increasingly common to see paint robots in other industries due to the hazardous nature of having humans paint.
-Paint robots have characteristics that make them explosion-proof and suitable for use in hazardous environments.
+Automotive painting was the most common early market, but robot painters are reaching other industries due to the hazards facing humans from paint.
+Painters are explosion-proof and suitable for use in hazardous environments.
 An atomizer at the faceplate distributes paint particles towards the painted part.

-Toploader Robots
+Toploader robots

-This is a unique series of robots designed to be mounted to a rail that runs over CNC machines for rapid servicing.
+Toploader robots are mounted to a rail that runs over CNC machines for rapid servicing.
 Mounting one robot on an overhead rail allows the robot to slide from machine to machine, servicing them as required.

-Arc Robots
+ARC robots

-The ARC designation means that these robots are intended for welding applications.
-They normally have hollow faceplates for easy mounting of welding tips and space on the arm for mounting of welding equipment.
-ARC robots are generally adapted from other Handling Robots, with minor modifications made so they resist weld splatter better.
+ARC robots are intended for welding applications.
+They normally have hollow faceplates for easy mounting of welding tips and space on the arm for mounting welding equipment.
+ARC robots are generally adapted from other Handling Robots, with minor modifications that better resist weld splatter.

 SCARA Robots

-SCARA robots are a unique style of 3 link robots suitable for high speed applications with minimal part rotation and work envelopes.
-Because of the lower number of joints to control, these robots tend to be more rigid and faster than their 6-axis counterparts.
-FANUC SCARA robots have special controllers that are more compact and energy efficient than the normal robots.
+SCARA robots are 3 link robots suitable for high speed applications with minimal part rotation and work envelopes.
+Because they have fewer joints to control, they tend to be more rigid and faster than their 6-axis counterparts.
+FANUC SCARA robots have special controllers that are more compact and energy efficient than others.

-Robot Controllers
+Controllers

 FANUC produces several controllers, each geared towards a certain size of robot.
-Generally, smaller robots make use of smaller controllers and larger robots requirer larger controllers.